iobroker-community-adapters/ioBroker.sma-em/docs/en/template.md

 Multicast IP: The default setting is SMA and the IP address is 239.12.255.254.
 Multicast Port: The default setting for the UDP port is 9522.

-Advanced Mode: Provides more detailed information such as reactive power, apparent power, cosphi, voltages, THD (total harmonic distortion) This setting is disabled by default.
+Advanced Mode: Provides more detailed information such as reactive power, apparent power, cosphi, voltages, etc. This setting is disabled by default.
 ATTENTION: The extended mode requires considerably more computing power.

 Details L1 - L3: These selection points can be used to display details of each phase.